theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

 glossary:
   - term: "Pleroma"
-    def: "The Fullness — the divine source-realm of light, truth, and unity.
-The soul’s origin and ultimate destination in Gnostic cosmology."
+    def: "The Fullness — the divine source-realm of light, truth, and unity; the soul’s origin and ultimate destination."
   - term: "Toll Gates"
-    def: "Spiritual checkpoints guarded by Archons in the afterlife.
-Each gate tests the soul’s memory, identity, and degree of gnosis."
+    def: "Spiritual checkpoints guarded by Archons in the afterlife; each gate tests the soul’s memory and degree of gnosis."
   - term: "Gnosis"
-    def: "Inner remembrance of divine truth.
-The soul’s key to bypassing the Archons and returning home after death."
+    def: "Inner remembrance of divine truth — the soul’s key to bypassing the Archons and returning home after death."
   - term: "Archons"
-    def: "Rulers of illusion — astral gatekeepers created by the Demiurge.
-They deceive, interrogate, and obscure the soul’s path."
+    def: "Rulers of illusion — astral gatekeepers created by the Demiurge to keep souls trapped in forgetfulness."
   - term: "Demiurge"
-    def: "The false creator god — a blind architect of the material cosmos.
-Those who align with him remain trapped in illusion and return."
+    def: "The false creator god — a blind architect of the material cosmos; those who serve him remain bound to illusion."
   - term: "Divine Spark"
-    def: "A piece of the Light buried within each soul.
-Planted by Sophia.
-When remembered, it leads the soul back to the Pleroma."
+    def: "A fragment of the Light buried within each soul, planted by Sophia; when remembered, it leads the soul back to the Pleroma."
   - term: "Forgetfulness"
-    def: "The soul’s greatest danger.
-To forget one’s origin is to be recycled — trapped in rebirth, trauma, and illusion until gnosis awakens."
+    def: "The soul’s greatest danger — to forget one’s origin is to be recycled in rebirth until gnosis awakens."
   - term: "Sophia"
-    def: "Divine Wisdom — the Aeon who fell into the lower realms.
-Her scattered light lives in souls.
-When we awaken, she rises with us."
+    def: "Divine Wisdom, the Aeon who fell into the lower realms; her scattered light lives in souls and rises as we awaken."
   - term: "Gospel of Philip"
     def: "A Gnostic sacramental text on union, resurrection, and the bridal chamber of the soul."
   - term: "Apocalypse of Paul"
-    def: "A Gnostic vision of the soul’s ascent, confronting the powers that bind humanity after death."
+    def: "A Gnostic vision of the soul’s ascent confronting the powers that bind humanity after death."

 references:
   title: "📚 Sources & Study Path"